 If you are willing to study in Spain for more than a year at a public or private institution, you will need to obtain a student visa.

 How can you apply for this kind of temporal residency?

-You need to submit the enrolment document from the university or centre, prove that you have sufficient funds and demonstrate that you have a health care insurance.
+You need to submit the enrolment document from the university or center, prove that you have sufficient funds and demonstrate that you have health care insurance.
 This are the main requirements.

 WORK EMPLOYED OR SELF-EMPLOYED (CUENTA AJENA/CUENTA PROPIA)

 Working in the country is another option that will grant you the long-run residency.
 In this case, you have two options:

 - If you have a job offer from a company in Spain, you can apply for the work employed residency, the so-called “trabajo por cuenta ajena”.

 - On the other side, if you are willing to start your own company and work as a self-employed, you can apply for the “trabajo por cuenta propia” permit.
 In this concrete case, you will need to provide some proof of the status, which in many cases is the document of your company in the Trade Registry of Spain (Registro Mercantil).
 This kind of permit is also called the entrepreneur visa.

 If you are willing to start your company in Spain, we can help you both by making sure you obtain your permit, and also with your business plan.
 Our business lawyers will be glad to turn your project into a success!